yashuu678/WebProjects/README.md

-# 🌦 Weather App
+# 🔢 Calculator Web App

-Fetches real-time weather using the OpenWeatherMap API.
+A basic calculator built using HTML, CSS, and JavaScript.

 ## Features
-- City-based weather search
-- Temperature in Celsius
-- Weather condition display
+- Addition, Subtraction, Multiplication, Division
+- Clean UI

-## Setup
+## How to Run
-1. Replace `YOUR_API_KEY` in `script.js` with your OpenWeatherMap API key.
-2. Open `index.html` in browser.
+Open `index.html` in browser

 ## Author
 [Your Name]